 Students will be allowed to make up class time for excused absences during after school hours.
-The student is responsible for making up time and worked missed from classes.
-Students must make up time for excused absences incurred before mid-term by mid-term.
-Excused absences incurred after mid-term must be made up by the end of the term.
-Students who have accrued more than 10 absences in a class risk losing class credit.
-Students who accrue more than 20 absences (excused and unexcused) in one year risk losing credit.
+Students must make up time for excused absences incurred before the end of the unit and/or before mid-term exams.
+Excused absences incurred after mid-terms must be made up by the end of the semester.